 Information and communication engineering play a key role in numerous technologies

-- Mobile and transient communication
+- Mobile and wired communication

 - Automotive industry

 - Aerospace sector

 - Sensor/radar technologies and processing

 More detailed information with study plans and further references can be found on the website of the Department of Electrical Engineering and Information Technology (ETIT).
 A list of recommended elective modules is available here.
 In bachelor and master theses it is possible to participate in current research projects.